sans-ui-org/sans-ui/src/routes/(section)/components/link/+page.md

 ## Disabled

-Link has `disabled` prop to defines if the link is disalbe.
+The `disabled` prop disables the link, making it non-clickable:

 <Link disabled href="https://github.com/s-ui-org/s-ui" target="_blank">This is link to the our Github page</Link>